anaptecs/jeaf-generator.io/uml-modeling-guide/modeling-guidelines.md

 ### Recommendations / Best Practices

-The table below contains a set of recommendations and best practices about UML modelling.
+The table below contains a set of recommendations and best practices about UML modeling.
 It’s up to you if you follow them or not.
 It’s just a recommendation and will not have any impact on the process of code generation with JEAF Generator.

 <br>